 refuse to accept qualified workers referred through the interstate clearance system; and/or

-refuse to cooperate in agricultural work site visits conducted as set forth in 20 CFR §653.503.
+refuse to cooperate in field checks conducted as set forth in 20 CFR §653.503.

+Additionally, TWC may immediately discontinue services to employers when exhaustion of the administrative procedures regarding discontinuation of services would cause substantial harm to a significant number of workers.

 Employers, as defined in 20 CFR §651.10, are required to adhere to the following established criteria when using WorkInTexas.com.
 Violations of these policies may result in the loss of access to privileges.

-Job orders must be valid, describe an immediate opening, and provide a detailed job description.

-Note: Multilevel marketing, business opportunities, or contract bids (Requests for Proposals [RFPs]) are not considered valid or immediate openings.
+Job postings must be valid, describe an immediate opening, and provide a detailed job description.
+Note: Business Opportunities or Contract Bids (RFPs) are not considered valid or immediate openings.

-Orders cannot contain material that is obscene, scandalous, inflammatory, pornographic, profane, unlawful, threatening, libelous, defamatory, or otherwise inappropriate.
+Postings cannot contain material that is obscene, scandalous, inflammatory, pornographic, profane, unlawful, threatening, libelous, defamatory, or otherwise inappropriate.

-Race, creed, color, gender, age, religion, disability status, or national origin must not be used to deny employment to any job seeker.
+Race, creed, color, gender, age, religion, disability status, or national origin cannot be used to deny employment to any job seeker.

-Job seekers must not be charged a fee to access a job or as a condition of accepting a job.
+Job seekers cannot be charged a fee to access a job or as a condition of accepting a job.
 Usual and customary licensing fees or certifications, such as a real estate broker’s license are acceptable.
 Application fees, purchasing kits, and work-from-home plans are not acceptable.

+This service/site cannot be used to recruit replacement workers in a labor dispute, either through job postings or résumé searches.

+Résumés cannot be used for any purpose other than to fill an immediate job opening.
+The résumé is the property of the job seeker and selling or reposting it, whether in whole or in part, violates their privacy rights.

-In any of the above situations, Boards must document the following information in the employer’s Case Notes in WorkInTexas.com and try to contact the employer to address the situation:
+In any of the above situations, Workforce Solutions Office staff must document the following information in the employer’s Case Notes in WorkInTexas.com and try to contact the employer to address the situation:

 WorkInTexas.com employer identification number